 10 You’re not flexible enough

 No, I don’t mean bendy stretchy flexible.
-I mean you’re too rigid with your training plan and nutrition.
+I mean you’re too rigid with your exercise plan and nutrition.

 Relax, it’s early in the year and consistency is the goal here.
 To be consistent, you'll need to flex and alter sessions as things crop up: work, life, winter weather.